Research, Design & Interaction

 The Urdu app is immediately more useful and usable for a larger proportion of retailers.
 They are better able to understand what they owe, and when.

-And based on qualitative feedback, salesmen, in particular, appreciate the time saved in their onboarding workflow, since it allows them to sign up more customers in a given shift.
+And based on qualitative feedback, salesmen appreciate the time saved in their onboarding workflow, since it allows them to sign up more customers in a given shift.

 However, we are still some way off fully autonomous use of the app to apply for loans.